 3. Intergovernmental Personnel Act assignments:

-Another avenue that has been used to bring in CINOs and CTOs has been the .
+Another avenue that has been used to bring in CINOs and CTOs has been the Intergovernmental Personnel Act (IPA).
 Under the IPA, personnel from other Federal agencies, state and local governments, colleges and universities, Indian tribal governments, Federally funded research and development centers (e.g., national laboratories), and other eligible organizations can be recruited to serve in a temporary position.
 The initial term can be up to two years, but it can be extended for another two years.
 The assignment may be reimbursable (e.g., the host agency reimburses all salary costs, travel, and administrative costs) or non-reimbursable.

 4. Fellowships